 A 2018 NIWA study of Lake Tekapo found evidence of past landslide-generated waves up to five metres high.
 Scientists believe similar events are possible in Lake Hāwea and other Otago lakes during a major Alpine Fault earthquake.

 Walk your evacuation route.
 Know how long it takes you, your children, and any older or mobility-affected family members.
+If your route involves the ford, have an alternative plan in case the ford is impassable.

 Know your neighbours, particularly those who live alone or have mobility issues.
 After the shaking stops there will be no time to organise help — arrangements need to be in place before.

 Keep sturdy shoes and a torch beside the bed.
-If shaking happens at night, you may need to move quickly in the dark over broken ground. - Have a small grab bag near the door — phone charger, water, basic medication, warm layer.
+If shaking happens at night, you may need to move quickly in the dark over broken ground.

 Tell visitors to John Creek about the risk.
 Renters, holiday-house guests, and visitors won't know unless someone tells them.